 - Contact the Student Aid Office and find out if you meet the EEO eligibilities.

-- Submit an application for a Co-Curricular Record (CCR) approval letter for your internship via this web form: EEO Web Form
+- Submit an application for a Co-Curricular Record (CCR) approval letter for your internship via this web form: CCR Letter (EEO) Application Form

 - The Arts Internship Office will review, and prepare a CCR approval letter for you.
-The letter will indicate your internship has been approved; it will appear on your Co-Curricular Record.
+The letter will indicate your internship has been approved by the Faculty of Arts; your internship will appear on your Co-Curricular Record.

-- Send the letter to the Student Aid Office and they advise you how to submit an application for EEO.
+- Send the letter to the Student Aid Office and they will advise you how to submit the application for EEO.

 The processing time for the Arts Internship Office to review and process a CCR letter is around 2 weeks.
 If you have questions, please contact us at aio [at] mcgill.ca.